Production Set 10 // Pricing Calculator

 Per GB

 The producing party pays a monthly fee per gigabyte of data stored in the platform.
 As the primary pricing dimension, per-GB incentivises early data culling (reducing the population before ingestion lowers costs).
-Post-2025, Relativity's ~$11-13/GB/month includes aiR.
+Post-2025, Relativity's $11 to $13 per GB per month includes aiR.
 Per-GB is typically better value at high data volumes with relatively few reviewers.

 Per user